warp-contracts/academy/redstone-academy-docs/docs/elementary/smartweave.md

 ## 🧵 SmartWeave

-Arweave version of smart contracts - data-centered protocol built on top of Arweave blockchain called SmartWeave - is unique because unlike other traditional smart contract systems where it is node's responsibility to validate smart contract's result, it deploys a lazy evaluation method which transfers the burden of computation transaction validation to the smart contract user.
+Arweave has its own version of smart contract system.
+SmartWeave is a data-centered protocol built on top of Arweave blockchain.
+It is unique because it deploys a lazy evaluation method.
+In other traditional smart contract systems it is node's responsibility to validate smart contract's result.
+SmartWeave's lazy evaluation transfers the burden of computation transaction validation to the smart contract user.

 As it is written in the protocol: